-A Super Easy Pizza Dough recipe that you can make in 15 minutes and is ready to bake in an hour.
+A No Knead Pizza Dough Recipe that you can make in 15 minutes and is ready to bake in an hour.
 You can use this crust for pizza, calzones, and more.
 Now you can make pizza any day of the week.

-This is my go-to Super Easy Pizza Dough recipe because it only takes about 15 minutes to pull together and you can start baking after it rests for an hour!
+This is my go-to No Knead Pizza Dough Recipe because it only takes about 15 minutes to pull together, just like my Spicy Shrimp Ramen with Peanut Butter and you can start baking after it rests for an hour!
 I've actually made pizza sooner than that and it turned out fine.
 The longer it rests and rises, the more bubbles and flavor your crust will have.

 - You can use your stand mixer to knead the dough.